univention/ucsschool-id-connector/docs/source/admin.rst

 .. _school_classes_problem_0:

-An example for such a config can be found in `<static/school_authority_kelvin_complex_mapping.json>`_ TODO ole: make sure link works
+An example for such a config can be found in :ref:`complex-kelvin-mapping`

 .. note::
-   The priority order for the roles was chosen in order of common specificity in UCS\@school.
+   The priority order for the roles was chosen in order of common specificity in |UAS|.
    A student is usually ever only a student.
    But teachers, staff and school admins can have multiple roles.